playfulprogramming/playfulprogramming/content/blog/introduction-to-typescript/index.md

 const newNumber = 10 - numberHere;
 ```

-In this example, we're expecting `10 - 0` but have accidentally thrown in a new line during a copy+paste session (this always happens to me) that changed the type from a number to a string.
+In this example, we're expecting `10 - 0` but have accidentally thrown in a new line during a copy + paste session (this always happens to me) that changed the type from a number to a string.
 As a result of this errant line, instead of `newNumber` being a number, it's now `NaN`.

 While TypeScript does not resrict the ability to have `NaN`s and errant copy-pastes (oh how I wish it did), it can make it more obvious that mistakes like this have been made by marking `numberHere` as a number type explicitly.